-The overall balance of risks to these forecasts is currently skewed to the upside and are dependent on how strong GDP growth turns out, how quickly inflation pressures rise and how quickly the Brexit negotiations move forward positively.
+The overall balance of risks to economic growth in the UK is probably neutral.
+The balance of risks to increases in Bank Rate and shorter term PWLB rates are probably also even and are dependent on how strong GDP growth turns out, how slowly inflation pressures subside and how quickly the Brexit negotiations move forward positively.